Life after football: The cop, the gambler and the potential Prime Minister

 Off the field, Jones’ bad boy behaviour continued and he had occasional brushes with the law.
 One resulted in him being fined £1,100 (S$1,950) and ordered to perform 80 hours of community service after he assaulted a passenger in an air-rage incident in 2003.

 Kudos to him, the former Wimbledon footballer used his ‘hard man’ image to his advantage and carved out a career in acting as, you guessed it, a villain.

-He has featured in films such as Lock, Stock and Two Smoking Barrels, Gone in 60 seconds and X-Men: The Last Stand and is slated to star in the upcoming sequel to the highly-acclaimed Kingsman: The Secret Service.
+He has featured in films such as Lock, Stock and Two Smoking Barrels, Gone in 60 seconds and X-Men: The Last Stand and acted in the recently released movie Kingsman: The Golden Circle.

 Arjan de Zeeuw: The Law Enforcer

 The fact the former Bolton forward had done the same thing to a Middlesbrough fan just weeks earlier, only to earn a paltry three-match ban and a fine of two-week wages for the second offence, was almost laughable and De Zeeuw could be forgiven for feeling that justice was not served.